alex-gutev/live_cells/docs-src/docs/basics/lists-maps-sets.md

 Each property/method returns a cell which applies the property getter/method on the `Iterable` held in the cell.
-This allows you, for example, to retrieve the first value in an `Iterable`, be it a `List`, `Set`, etc., held in a cell, using:
+This allows you, for example, to retrieve the first value in an `Iterable`, be it a `List`, `Set`, etc., that is held in a cell, using:

 ```dart